cs3org/OCM-API/README.md

 If you'd like to contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md).

+To contribute to the Draft, please do all edits in `IETF-RFC.md` only.
+A GitHub action will regenerate the `IETF-RFC.xml` file.

 ## History and Changelog

 The history of Open Cloud Mesh is [available here](HISTORY.md) and a changelog of the released versions is [available here](CHANGELOG.md).

-## IETF-RFC.md -> IETF-RFC.xml

-Please do all edits in IETF-RFC.md, don't edit IETF-RFC.xml by hand.
-Then see [this commit comment](https://github.com/cs3org/OCM-API/commit/cbd2f2c82ba7067b80395f77066c7fb25ed86f65) for instructions on how to build IETF-RFC.xml from IETF-RFC.md